andrecaiado/colados-leaderboard/colados-image-processor/README.md

 ## How It Works
 1. Consumes messages from a RabbitMQ queue that announces new images to process.
 2. Fetches images from a storage service (MinIO).
-3. Submits images to the Roboflow model for analysis.
+3. Submits images to the Roboflow workflow for analysis.
-4. Extracts player results from the model's response.
+4. Extracts player results from the workflow's response.
 5. Stores processed data in a PostgreSQL database.
 6. Publishes processed results to a RabbitMQ message queue.